g8a9/yet_another_jax_transformer/yet_another_jax_transformer/docs/02_core_components/attention.md

     return values, attention_weights
 ```

-We can now test our codeL
+We can now test our code.

 ```python
 # Testing Scaled Dot Product